MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/filter-data-in-a-table-ssas-tabular.md

 ---
-title: "Filter data in an Analysis Services tabular model table | Microsoft Docs" ms.date: 01/29/2020 ms.prod: sql ms.technology: analysis-services
+title: "Filter data in an Analysis Services tabular model table | Microsoft Docs"
+description: Learn how to apply filters when you import data to control the rows that are loaded into a table. ms.date: 01/29/2020 ms.prod: sql ms.technology: analysis-services